googlefonts/googlefonts.github.io/gf-guide/hosting.md

 -   If you report an unknown issue, project owners will value your input.
 -   When addressing an issue on your own project, please do not close it when you think it is done; ask the person who reported it whether it is resolved, and close the issue once they have verified that it is fixed.

-Check out the complete [Github’s documentation about issues](https://docs.github.com/en/issues) to know more about them.
+Check out the complete [GitHub’s documentation about issues](https://docs.github.com/en/issues) to know more about them.

-### Github Actions: Continuous Integration testing of your work
+### GitHub Actions: Continuous Integration testing of your work

 **Continuous Integration** was originally defined as the process of merging the work of all developers of a project into the main source code repository regularly, up to several times per day.
 However, the term is mainly used for automated code testing and analyses, which are activated whenever a code merge occurs.